 This is a reason why September is one of the best times to visit, the weather for driving in Iceland in a campervan is great.
 The road conditions are still safe and the lack of a separate heating unit isn’t a big deal.

 They were super nice at the office and answered all of our annoying questions as newbie tourists in the country and even sent out an email to all their renters when they found out a road was close to warn us.
 How sweet!

 I thought I was going to be super uncomfortable in this van and that I’d be sleep deprived, but after a couple of nights, I was sleeping like a damn angel.
 Not sure if it was the warm sleeping bags or the winds rocking me to sleep that helped.
 Maybe both?

 While I can’t tell you about any other camper company, I can say KuKu Campers did look after us well and were super easy to deal with.
 We even had an early flight out and dropped it off before they opened which was a massive help!

-How Much Does the Cheapest Campervan in Iceland Cost?
+How Much Does Renting a Campervan in Iceland Cost?

 This total includes: Gravel insurance (costs extra per day), two sleep bags, one power inverter, and one cooler.